TommyFolliard/comp20-jmao/jobs/README.md

 1. All aspects of my work have been correctly implemented:
 -- JSON is parsed correctly
--- All jobs are rendered on page in the <div id="list"> section -- of the body
+-- All jobs are rendered on page in the div section
+-- of the body
 -- No outputs in JavaScript console
 -- No additional HTML tags inside the body